Villages Beyond the Mountains

 We walk up ancient mule tracks, through traditional villages, across pastoral landscapes, and alongside the fast-flowing Voidomatis river in the depths of the magnificent Vikos Gorge.
 We cycle almost exclusively on very quiet tarmac roads, although there is the occasional gravel track.
 The Pindos Mountains are steep and dramatic, and there are a few long hills – both up and down – along the route, making an e-bike the preferred option for the vast majority of our guests.
 Pedalling is assisted so you’re able to choose how much energy to expend.

 As in all our destinations, guests are accompanied on our trips here by two guides and a host.
 We have a fabulous team in Zagori, among them Lefteris and Josh.
 Lefteris is an outdoor enthusiast born and bred in Ioannina, Epirus’ main city; and Josh is an English classicist who has lived in Athens for much of the past decade.
 He is a writer and translator whose favourite corner of Greece happens to be Epirus, and particularly Zagori.

 When to Go?

 The weather in Zagori is pretty good.
-We tend to begin running trips in Zagori in mid to late May, when temperatures are usually in the twenties and the wildflowers are wonderful.
+We tend to begin running trips in Zagori in May, when temperatures are usually in the twenties and the wildflowers are wonderful.
 August is the only month we usually avoid, but even then it only gets up towards the mid-30s.
 The quality of the light and the autumnal colours in September and October are glorious.